vijayborgamkar/CSV-Agent/README.md

 Feel free to experiment with different questions related to the Pokemon dataset and explore the responses provided by the chatbot!

 #### Note
-The accuracy and quality of responses depend on the language model's training and the data available in the Pokémon dataset.
+The accuracy and quality of responses depend on the language model's training and the data available in the Pokemon dataset.
 For more accurate results, consider fine-tuning the language model on a more domain-specific dataset.

 Enjoy interacting with your Pokemon data using the Language Chain chatbot!
 If you have any questions or face any issues, please open an issue in this repository.